k-int/bas-quire/content/issue-01/pregnant-wit.md

 {% assign DOI = "p9" %}

 The language of "pregnancy" to denote the intellectual quickness and readiness of "wit" was widespread in the period.
 As early as 1530 John Palsgrave---an acquaintance of Thomas More and Erasmus---had translated the French "empraignant" as "Quycke/ pregnant of wytte", while for John Rider in 1589 the Latin "pregnans" meant "A pregnant, or sharpe witte.
 Acre ingenium.
 Acutum ingenium."[^25] Haydocke's use of the word is especially appropriate given its connotations of birthing, for Prometheus, we are told, "formed men's images of earth, adding a certaine artificiall motion unto them, so that they seemed to be indued with spirit and life".
-Literally and figuratively, Prometheus is equated with the sort of inspiration sometimes appended to *ingegno* in the Neoplatonic tradition of poetic fury.[^26] Indeed, we see him in the act of "inspiring" in the frontispiece to the *Tracte*, accompanied by other representatives of the "artes of curious paintinge, carvinge and buildinge": Juno, Pallas, and Daedalus ([fig. 3](#figure3)).[^27] More could be said about the implicit connection here between curiosity and ingenuity, but at the very least we may note that by this date Daedalus was synonymous with ingenuity, as the entry for "Dédalo" in the Perceval--Minsheu Spanish--English dictionary of 1599 shows: "Dedalus, a proper name signifying ingenious."[^28]
+Literally and figuratively, Prometheus is equated with the sort of inspiration sometimes appended to *ingegno* in the Neoplatonic tradition of poetic fury.[^26] Indeed, we see him in the act of "inspiring" in the frontispiece to the *Tracte*, accompanied by other representatives of the "artes of curious paintinge, carvinge and buildinge": Juno, Pallas, and Daedalus ([fig. 3](#amarr-fig3)).[^27] More could be said about the implicit connection here between curiosity and ingenuity, but at the very least we may note that by this date Daedalus was synonymous with ingenuity, as the entry for "Dédalo" in the Perceval--Minsheu Spanish--English dictionary of 1599 shows: "Dedalus, a proper name signifying ingenious."[^28]

+{% figure 'amarr-fig3' %}

 {% assign DOI = "004" %}